fastdemo/autocord/README.md

 # Autocord

-Background tool for macOS that detects a Discord update and automatically re-patches Vencord — no manual re-install after every Discord auto-update.
+Background tool for macOS that repatches BetterDiscord or Vencord on every Discord update, so you don't have to manually install them every single time!

 ## Highlights

 Autocord is a lightweight CLI + background watcher that keeps your Discord client mod patched across updates.
 The sole purpose is whenever Discord auto-updates and wipes the patch, Autocord detects the new version and re-patches it automatically.

-This only affects Discord.
-The rest of your computer remains intact.

 ## Preview